 […] plant that doesn’t bloom but carries

 The light of those flowers, hidden

-Compared to the previous images, this one is a fairly clear.
+Compared to the previous images, this one is fairly clear.
 His love is not dependent on a flower being in full bloom and at the pinnacle of its beauty.
-It exists internally, he loves something about this person that is deeper than the skin.
-This means that no matter if it is winter or summer his love would not change.
+It exists internally.
+He loves something about this person that is deeper than the skin.
+This means that no matter if it is winter or summer, his love would not change.

-The second line adds onto this fact by stating that he is able to see into the flower, past what might be its dead exterior, to the “light” that is hidden.
-He knows it is going to emerge in the spring but for now it is carried around silently.
+The second line adds to this fact by stating that he can see into the flower, past what might be its dead exterior, to the “light”.
+He knows it will emerge in the spring, but for now, it is carried around silently.

 The first two sections of the poem were devoted to attempts at defining what his love is like.
-In the final six lines he gives up trying to clear his feelings up through metaphors.
-Instead he takes a more straightforward approach and states that he simply loves her no matter what happens.
-The first two lines put this sentiment very beautifully, the speaker says that he loves her,
+In the final six lines of ‘Sonnet XVII,’ he gives up trying to clear his feelings up through metaphors.
+Instead, he takes a more straightforward approach and states that he loves her no matter what happens.
+The first two lines put this sentiment very beautifully.
+The speaker says that he loves her,

 […] without knowing how, or when, or from where,